ludios/unbook/README.md

 can read in any browser. unbook functions as a frontend for Calibre's HTMLZ functionality and performs some CSS repair to make things easier to read.

-For more information, please see
+For more information, including installation and usage, please see
 <h1><a href="https://unbook.ludios.org/">unbook.ludios.org</a></h1>

 (please link there instead of GitHub.)